 You’ll find no shortage of tips online about what it takes to succeed in business.
 Much of what’s out there is sound guidance, but not everything you see or hear will put you on the path to success.
 Unfortunately, it’s not always easy to determine what is the product of genuine entrepreneurial wisdom and what is pure bunk.
+To get more help consider consulting with Andy Defrancesco.

 That means you need to be cautious and judicious when choosing the advice you follow.
 To help you steer clear of the myths that abound, below are some of the misconceptions I’ve run across in starting my own business and through the course of helping other entrepreneurs build their brands.